Bengali Hindus: Ancient period

-In the ancient times, some of the Bengali Hindus were seafaring people as evident from Vijay Singha's naval conquest of Lanka, the tales of merchants like Chand Sadagar and Dhanapati Saudagor whose ships sailed to far off places for trade and establishment of colonies in South East Asia.
+In the ancient times, some of the Bengali Hindus were seafaring people as evident from the tales of merchants like Chand Sadagar and Dhanapati Saudagor whose ships sailed to far off places for trade and establishment of colonies in South East Asia.
 By the 3rd century B.C.E. they were united into a powerful state, known to the Greeks as Gangaridai, whose military prowess demoralised Alexander from further expedition to the east.
-Later the region of Bengal came under Maurya, Shunga and Gupta rule.
-In the 7th century, Shashanka became the independent ruler of Gauda.
-He successfully fought against his adversaries Harshavardhana and Bhaskaravarmana and protected the sovereignty of his kingdom.

 Medieval period

 In the middle of the 8th century, the Bengali Hindu nobility democratically elected Gopala as the ruler of Gauda, ushering in an era of peace and prosperity in Bengal, ending almost a century of chaos and confusion.
 The Buddhist Pala rulers unified Bengal into a single political entity and expanded it into an empire, conquering a major portion of North India.
 During this time, the Bengali Hindus excelled in art, literature, philosophy, mathematics, sciences and statecraft.
 The first scriptures in Bengali Charyapada was composed during the Pala rule.
 The Pala were followed by the Senas who made far reaching changes in the social structure of Bengali Hindus, introducing 36 new castes and orthodox institutions like Kulinism.

 The literary progress of the Pala and Sena period came to a halt after the Turkish conquest in the early 13th century.
 Except for Haridas Datta's Manasar Bhasan no significant literary work was composed for about a century after the conquest.
 Even though the ruling classes resisted the invaders, Gauda, the centre of Bengal polity, fell to the Islamic invaders.
 During this period hundreds of temples and monasteries were desecrated.
 The next attack on the society came from the Islamic missionaries.
 Local chieftains like Akananda, Dakshin Ray and Mukut Ray, resisted the missionary activities.

-The Pathan occupation of Bengal was limited to the region of Gauda, the rest of which was held in sway by different Bengali Hindu rulers.
+During the Pathan occupation of Bengal, some regions were held in sway by different Bengali Hindu rulers.
 Islam religion gradually spread throughout the Bengal region, and many Bengali Hindus converted to Islam.
 When the Delhi-based Mughals tried to bring Bengal under their direct rule, the Bengali chiefs along with some Bengali Muslims consolidated themselves into confederacies and resisted the Mughals.
 After the fall of the confederacies, the Mughals brought a major part of Bengal under their control, and constituted a subah.